mhlee216/Chemical-Image2SMILES/README.md

 Image => Skeleton => Graph => Mol => SMILES

 #### Problems
-- not easy to make nodes to vertices from skeleton
+- Difficult to make nodes to vertices from skeleton
-- not easy to know what symbols of atoms from nodes are
+- Difficult to know what symbols of atoms from nodes are
+- Difficult to recognize other than single bonds